UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var item = new UltraCartRestApiV2.Item(); // Item | Item to update

-var merchantItemOid = 56; // Number | The item oid to update.
+var merchant_item_oid = 56; // Number | The item oid to update.

 var opts = {
-  'expand': "expand_example", // String | The object expansion to perform on the result.
-See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+  '_expand': "_expand_example", // String | The object expansion to perform on the result.
+See documentation for examples '_placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 };

 var callback = function(error, data, response) {